Leader's Gardens: Transport

 The park is served by Transport for London buses 22 and 265 which stop on the Lower Richmond road.
 Putney Bridge tube station (District line) and Putney railway station (Southwestern Railway) are both a 15 minute walk from the park.
 The Santander Cycles Putney Pier docking station is an 8 minute walk from the park.
+Barnes railway station (also Southwestern Railway), is quite a short walk, or very short bus journey away, too.